traversaro/torchcodec/README.md

 # TorchCodec

 TorchCodec is a Python library for decoding video and audio data into PyTorch tensors, on CPU and CUDA GPU.
-It also supports audio encoding, and video encoding will come soon!
+It also supports video and audio encoding on CPU!
 It aims to be fast, easy to use, and well integrated into the PyTorch ecosystem.
 If you want to use PyTorch to train ML models on videos and audio, TorchCodec is how you turn these into data.